 I also want to be clear that I am not receiving any compensation for my opinions.
-We paid for our flooring on our own and these opinions are based on our experience.
+We paid for our flooring on our own and these opinions are completely my own based on our experience.

 - The floors are unfinished which allows you to finish them any way you want.
-The wood is red oak so it does have a natural tendency to have a warmer finish, but the possibilities are endless.
+The wood is white oak so it is already beautiful, but the possibilities are endless.
 If you love a dark, walnut like finish you can go dark.
 If you love a pickled finish, you can do a pickled stain.
 You are completely in control of how you want the floors to look.
 I have already shared that we are doing nothing but a clear sealer because the color is already the perfect balance of light and dark.

 - The floors have a lot of Character.
 If you love the character of color variations, texture from knots and a more raw look, these floors are for you.
 The look is definitely more rustic feeling.
 Because these are the pieces that get removed from the lots of wood that are pre-finished, just about every piece has a unique look to it.
 Together, these floors have lots of movement and character that is perfect for a rustic or more industrial look.
 It is not a uniform look that you are used to with pre-finished flooring.

 - The flooring is very affordable.
 At roughly $1.69/sq foot for the 5″, the price is very affordable.
 Pricing does vary on the market so it’s not the same every time or location but this is what we paid in central PA.
 If price is one of your deciding factors, this gets you a solid wood flooring for the same cost as laminate.
 Even if you stain and seal the flooring after, this is still a great, inexpensive option.
-Lumber Liquidators also gave us a discount for ordering more than 500 sq. ft. which brought the price down even more.
+Lumber Liquidators also gave us a discount for ordering more than 1000 sq. ft. which brought the price down even more.
 This discount helped us cover the cost of the floor sander rental and the sealer.

 - The flooring does not come in boxes like regular flooring does.
 Our flooring came bundled with plastic straps on a palette not in boxes like flooring usually comes in.
 This made the packs harder to move because with all the short pieces, the bundles fell apart easily.
 It made it easier for me to carry but it was harder to move and stack.
 This also mean the flooring wasn’t really protected by anything during transport which could have caused more damage.